 The Colorado Health Families and Workplace Act requires employers to grant employees working 40 or more hours a week a total of 80 hours per year of sick leave.
 Employers must pay these hours at a rate of 1.5 times their regular salary.

-If you or a loved one would like to learn more about Colorado Sick Leave Laws, get your free consultation with one of our in Colorado today!
+If you or a loved one would like to learn more about Colorado Sick Leave Laws, get connected to an attorney with one of our in Colorado today!